Nature Ecology & Evolution

-Nature Ecology and Evolution is an online-only monthly peer-reviewed scientific journal published by Nature Portfolio covering all aspects of research on ecology and evolutionary biology.
+Nature Ecology & Evolution is an online-only monthly peer-reviewed scientific journal published by Nature Portfolio covering all aspects of research on ecology and evolutionary biology.
 It was established in 2017.
 Its first editor-in-chief was Patrick Goymer.
 The current editor-in-chief is Simon Harold.

-According to the Journal Citation Reports, Nature Ecology and Evolution has a 2024 impact factor of 14.2.
+According to the Journal Citation Reports, Nature Ecology & Evolution has a 2024 impact factor of 14.2.